Cryptocoders-wtf/assetstore-contract/docs/README.md

 ## Decentralized Autonomous Marketplace

-As described above, we are designing and implementing the **decentralized autonomous marketplace (DAM)** of digital assets, where designers, remixers, crowd-minters, and developers can earn money.
+As described above, we are designing and implementing a **decentralized autonomous marketplace (DAM)** of digital assets, where designers, remixers, crowd-minters, and developers can earn money.

 ![](https://i.imgur.com/zzcR4rv.png)